community

 collective imagination community journaling circles

-These circles are for people who want a lighter, more accessible practice of reflection in community.
-You don’t need to be a writer.
-You don’t need to prepare in advance.
+This is not a writing workshop.
+It is a guided space for journaling, listening, and collective imagination.
+These circles are for people who want a grounded, accessible writing and reflection practice in community.
+You don't need to be a writer.
+You don't need to prepare in advance.
 And you will never be required to share.

-$10 per session — or join as a founding member of rōot | by dimple dhabalia at $100/year and get unlimited access to all rōot circles, the full member library of downloadable resource guides, videos and integration journals, a 15% discount on other offerings, and a signed copy of Tell Me My Story.
+$10 per session — or join as a founding member of rōot | by dimple dhabalia at $100/year and get unlimited access to all rōot circles, the full member library of downloadable resource guides, videos and integration journals, a 10% discount on other offerings, and a signed copy of Tell Me My Story or a virtual coffee with Dimple.
 Become a founding member →

 If cost is a barrier, just send us a note at hello@rootsintheclouds.com.
 No one will be turned away for lack of funds.